Ricky Collard: Sportscar & touring car career

-In 2019, the Briton entered the sprint-formatted GT World Challenge Europe together with Marvin Kirchhöfer, driving an Aston Martin Vantage AMR GT3 for R-Motorsport.
+In 2019, Collard entered the sprint-formatted GT World Challenge Europe together with Marvin Kirchhöfer, driving an Aston Martin Vantage AMR GT3 for R-Motorsport.
 With points scored in the majority of races, Collard and Kirchhöfer ended up eighth in the standings, highlighted by a win at the Nürburgring.
 Despite this success, 2020 proved to be a patchy season for Collard, who raced in individual events of the GT World Challenge Europe Endurance Cup.
 The peak of his year came at the 24 Hours of Spa, where he helped Barwell Motorsport, in a lineup which included Sandy Mitchell, Leo Machitski, and Collard's father Rob, towards victory in the Pro-Am class.
 Collard continued without a full-time schedule in 2021, racing in two Endurance Cup events.

-In 2022, the Briton returned to the BTCC, driving for Toyota Gazoo Racing UK.
+In 2022, Collard returned to the BTCC, driving for Toyota Gazoo Racing UK.
 After struggling early on, Collard's form improved in the second half of the year, as he scored a best result of fourth on his way to 16th in the championship.
 Following the season, Collard announced that he would be retiring from racing.
 The Briton reversed his decision however, instead re-signing with the team for the 2023 season.
 At Brands Hatch, Collard crossed the finish line first during race 3, but was penalised for a track-limit infringement on the final lap, demoting him to eighth.
 He eventually scored his sole podium of the year at Knockhill, which helped him towards eighth place in the standings.

 For the 2024 campaign, Collard partnered with his father Rob to race in the GT3 class of the British GT Championship.